Shaik-sufyaan/roomeo-app/COMPONENT_CONVERSION_CHECKLIST.md

 - Implement proper mobile accessibility
 - **Real Data**: Mobile app now fetches actual users from Supabase instead of mock data
 - Test on both iOS and Android patterns

+ ultra think - Verify all the phase 3 converted files from the website component files and then mark them as complete.
+Make sure you converted
+  every single line and didn't miss out any functions as later on i am going to use them all.
+Then mark them completed in the checklist.

+  Make mobile UI really good and it shouldn.t give website feel like.